-In today’s installment of our rapid developer profile series, we’re featuring Carolien Leutscher-Steyn, a consultant for Mendix partner Magnus, a technology and consultancy services firm based in the Netherlands.
+In today’s maker profile, we’re featuring Carolien Leutscher-Steyn, a consultant for Mendix partner Magnus, a technology and consultancy services firm based in the Netherlands.
 Hear how she uses Mendix to create enterprise applications for use in omni-channel sales and operations management.

 I have two degrees.
 First, I went to school to become a baker.
 My second degree, at Hogeschool Utrecht in the Netherlands, was in Management Economics and Law (MER).
 I specialized in Business Information Management (BIM), to become the bridge between the business and IT.
 My first job was as a relationship manager at the branch platform for ecommerce called Thuiswinkel.org.

 How were you introduced to Mendix?
 What was your initial reaction?

 In my previous job, there was a Mendix project being implemented by an external supplier.
 I coordinated the project, and I did all the testing and had all the contact with the developers.
 I saw them working with Mendix and thought “I could do this, as well.”
 That’s when I applied at Magnus.

 My initial reaction to Mendix?
 It was my first development experience, so everything was very new.
 I didn’t know a lot about data models or entities or microflows.
 I learned quite fast.
 It was very good for my confidence that I made the right choice to do this, to do something new.

 How long did it take to learn to work on the Mendix platform?

 After a week I had my first assignment, so I had to learn very fast.
 I had a small role in a big project, and that was a good start to learn about the large range of possibilities Mendix offers.
 I’ve been working with Mendix now for two years.
 To fully be able to be productive working on my own, it took maybe three to four months.

 What was most helpful learning Mendix?